-A true Christian World view demands a respect and demonstration of service to your fellow man, and service is a vital component of the LUCOM mission and vision.
-Opportunities to network with local non-profit organizations and serving others within the community is a key ingredient to the curriculum thus expected of all students, all student organizations, the faculty, and staff of LUCOM.
+A true Christian Worldview demands a respect and demonstration of service to your fellow man, and service is a vital component of the LUCOM mission and vision.
+Opportunities to network with local non-profit organizations and serving others within the community is a key ingredient to the curriculum thus expected of all student-doctors, all student organizations, the faculty, and staff of LUCOM.

-LUCOM student doctors will have the opportunity to expand their spirit of service globally by participating in international medical outreach events to expand access to health care for underserved populations across the globe.
-Each student will be required to participate in one block of underserved care during the OMS-3 and OMS-4 years, but will be given the opportunity to participate in one to two weeks events beginning at the end of the OMS-1 year with faculty and staff from the COM.
+LUCOM student-doctors will have the opportunity to expand their spirit of service globally by participating in international medical outreach events to expand access to health care for underserved populations across the globe.
+Each student-doctor will be required to participate in one block of underserved care during the OMS-3 and OMS-4 years, but will be given the opportunity to participate in one to two weeks events beginning at the end of the OMS-1 year with faculty and staff from the COM.

 Recreationally, Liberty University spans more than seven thousand acres of unforgettable leisure experiences.
 Opportunities range from a state of the art fitness center to club and intramural sports.
 More information can be found at:

 The Student Government Association (SGA) of LUCOM is the official representative body for all osteopathic medical student-doctors on the campus.
 The meetings are open to all student-doctors within the College, and the student council welcomes proposals and participation from all members of the student body.

 Responsibilities of SGA include collecting and expressing student opinion, dispensing funds for student activities, acting as a liaison for the student body with the administration and faculty, promoting osteopathic medicine, supporting club and class activities, and working to improve the quality of life for all students at LUCOM.

 As LUCOM continues to grow, each class will elect a class president, vice-president, secretary/treasurer, and two class representatives to SGA the first month of the academic year.
 All officers will serve as representatives for SGA.